SwetSagar/Civil-Services-Notes/README.md

 # Civil-Services-Notes

-These are the ==notes that I made while preparing for the UPSC Civil Services Exam.== I had the opportunity of writing the mains a couple of times after securing an AIR 233 in UPSC NDA.
-The notes a[...]
+These are the notes that I made while preparing for the UPSC Civil Services Exam.

 ## Subject Notes and General Studies